-Little do some of us know that not everyone’s eligible for the Age Pension, and if we are and plan to rely solely on it, we may have to live less than a modest lifestyle in our later years1.
+Little do some of us know that not everyone is eligible for the age pension, and if we are and plan to rely solely on it, we may have to live a less than a modest lifestyle in our later years1.

 So, approximately how much super do we need and how might we boost our super savings, while also making the most of the tax benefits generally available inside the super system?
 Check out the points below for info, as well as some other important things to be aware of.

 How much super do you need?

 According to the Association of Superannuation Funds of Australia’s (ASFA) March 2023 figures, individuals and couples, around age 67, who are looking to retire today would need an annual budget of around $50,004 or $70,482 respectively to fund a comfortable lifestyle2.
 That’s assuming they own their own home.